marklogic-community/grove-crud-redux/README.markdown

 # MarkLogic Document Management using Redux

 This is a Redux implementation for interaction with MarkLogic documents in the browser.
-It forms part of the MarkLogic Sawyer (formerly "Treehouse") project.
-See the [reference application](https://project.marklogic.com/repo/projects/NACW/repos/ml-treehouse/browse) for an example of using this library in practice.
+It forms part of the MarkLogic Grove project.
+See the [reference application](https://github.com/marklogic-community/grove-react-template) for an example of using this library in practice.

 ## Install

-    npm install grove-crud-redux --save
+    npm install @marklogic-community/grove-crud-redux --save

 ## Use